 Sunderland ‘Til I Die (Netflix)

 One of the most fascinating deep coverage sports documentaries that truly talks about emotions and loss.
 Produced by the Fulwell 73, the name itself is a tribute to Sunderland fans and a stand of the club’s old Roker Stadium.
-The series has two seasons, which charts the 2017-18 and 2018-19 seasons respectively.
+The series has two seasons, which chart the 2017-18 and 2018-19 seasons respectively.

 Sunderland ’Til I Die (2 seasons)